 State notified of boy, girl in Haverhill home where drugs were found

 Jul.
-14—HAVERHILL — Police said two children, ages 5 and 7, were in an apartment when officers entered with a search warrant and found crack cocaine in a bedroom.
+19—HAVERHILL — Police said two children, ages 5 and 7, were in an apartment when officers entered with a search warrant and found crack cocaine in a bedroom.

 Investigators said they notified a state agency responsible for the well-being of children and also arrested a man — Jonathan Santos, 33, who they charged with trafficking in 18 grams or more but less than 36 grams of cocaine, possession to distribute a Class C drug and possession to distribute a Class B drug (subsequent offense).
 Police said Santos had been previously convicted in Dorchester District Court on a charge of possession to distribute a Class B drug.